Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at Alvin Community College

-With a ranking of #6, San Jacinto Community College did quite well on this year’s best value schools for allied health and medical assisting services students working on their undergraduate certificate.
-San Jacinto College is a very large public school located in the suburb of Pasadena.
+San Jacinto Community College landed the #6 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
+San Jacinto College is a fairly large public school located in the large suburb of Pasadena.

-Full Allied Health & Medical Assisting Services at San Jacinto Community College Report
+Read full report on Allied Health & Medical Assisting Services at San Jacinto Community College

 Lone Star College System ranked #7 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in the Southwest Region list.
-Located in the midsize city of The Woodlands, North Harris Montgomery is a public school with a very large student population.
+Located in the medium-sized city of The Woodlands, North Harris Montgomery is a public college with a very large student population.

-The average tuition and fees for an out-of-state undergraduate student at North Harris Montgomery are $6,168 a year.
-While working on their Undergraduate Certificate, medical assisting majors at North Harris Montgomery accumulate an average of around $13,961 in student debt.
+Out-of-state tuition fees for undergraduate students at North Harris Montgomery are $6,456 per year.
+After completing their Undergraduate Certificate, medical assisting graduates from North Harris Montgomery carry an average student debtload of $7,883.

 Read full report on Allied Health & Medical Assisting Services at Lone Star College System

-Amarillo College landed the #8 spot in the 2023 rankings for the best value undergraduate certificate allied health and medical assisting services programs.
-Located in the city of Amarillo, Amarillo College is a public college with a medium-sized student population.
+Amarillo College landed the #8 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
+Located in the medium-sized city of Amarillo, Amarillo College is a public college with a medium-sized student population.

 Out-of-state tuition fees for undergraduate students at Amarillo College are $4,704 per year.

 Estrella Mountain Community College came in at #9 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools in the Southwest Region ranking.
-Located in the midsize suburb of Avondale, Estrella Mountain Community College is a public college with a medium-sized student population.
+Located in the midsize suburb of Avondale, Estrella Mountain Community College is a public school with a moderately-sized student population.

-Estrella Mountain Community College also claimed a spot on our Best Allied Health Services Undergraduate Certificate Trade Schools in the Southwest Region list.
-It’s in the top 10% of all schools in this category.
+Estrella Mountain Community College excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best Allied Health Services Undergraduate Certificate Trade Schools in the Southwest Region list.

-The average tuition and fees for an out-of-state undergraduate student at El Paso Community College are $5,314 a year.
+Out-of-state tuition fees for undergraduate students at El Paso Community College are $5,314 per year.

-In addition to its great value ranking, AC is in the top 20% of all schools on our Best Allied Health Services Undergraduate Certificate Trade Schools in the Southwest Region list.
+As a testament to the quality of education it offers, AC also is in the top 20% of our Best Allied Health Services Undergraduate Certificate Trade Schools in the Southwest Region ranking.

-Full Allied Health & Medical Assisting Services at Angelina College Report
+Read full report on Allied Health & Medical Assisting Services at Angelina College

 Full Allied Health & Medical Assisting Services at Del Mar College Report